Thryft-Club/ThryftClub/README.md

-# 🌱 RenewlyMarketApp
+# 🌱 Thryft Club

-A sustainable marketplace mobile application built with React Native and Expo, designed to promote second-hand buying and selling while reducing environmental waste.
+A thrift and sustainable marketplace mobile application built with React Native and Expo, designed to promote second-hand buying and selling while reducing environmental waste.

 ## 📱 Features